DanielPNewman/DanielPNewman.github.io/index.md

 	- I have an innate tendency to worry too much about some things, even though history shows that most of these things did not matter in hindsight.
 	- A [principle][5] that I try to keep in mind because of this is "don’t sweat the small stuff".

-- **Drinking to excess**

-	- I immensely enjoy socialising over drinks and others enjoy my company, but this has occasionally led me to consume far too many drinks in a session, which is not ideal for my health or saftey.
-	- Thankfully it's never yet lead to other problems apart from a headache and an annoyed partner, but I find it helpful to explicitly recognise it as a weakness of mine.
-This keeps me alert to the risk, which I believe makes it easier not to binge.

 ## Mission Statement